jhauf/Foodiegogo/README.md

 ### Perks
   Perks are stored in the database with a name, donation amount, description and campaign_id.
-Each campaign has a number of perks which are fetched from the backend upon entering the `Campaign Show` page by sending a GET request to the Campaigns Index with params of `:campaign_id`.
+Each campaign has a number of perks which are fetched from the backend upon entering the `Campaign Show` page by sending a GET request to the Campaigns index route with params of `:campaign_id`.
 Clicking on a perk opens the contribution form which on submit creates a new contribution.

   ```js
     export const fetchPerks = (id, success) => {